 Who should we spend more time with?

 When investors underwrite seed-stage companies, the new company’s team and product, and even market, might have not yet materialized.
 Even with so much uncertainty, investors still develop confidence, but how?
-If you asked many seed investors, you would get just as many distinct answers, but the most concrete (and possibly only) unifying themes would be special relationships with talented entrepreneurs and a differentiated deal network
+If you asked many seed investors, you would get just as many distinct answers, but the most concrete (and possibly only) unifying themes would be special relationships with talented entrepreneurs and a differentiated deal network.

 At Tribe, we’re always searching for businesses and investment partners who are additive complements to our core strategy of recognizing and amplifying product-market fit.
 We’ve elaborated our framework for measuring product-market fit in a previous post, and here we will share some of how we think about investor partnerships.